 - 2.1 Scope of coverage.
 The COMPS Order regulates wages, hours, working conditions, and procedures for all employers and employees for work performed within Colorado, with the exceptions and exemptions contained within Rule 2. - 2.2 Exemption from all except Rules 1, 2, and 8.
 The following are exempt from the COMPS Order except Rules 1 (Authority and Definitions), 2 (Coverage and Exemptions), and 8 (Administration and Interpretation). - 2.2.1 Administrative employees.
-This exemption covers a salaried employee, paid at least the applicable salary in Rule 2.5, who directly serves an executive, and regularly performs duties important to the decision-making process of that executive.
+This exemption covers a salaried employee, paid at least the applicable salary in Rule 2.5 as specified for the applicable year in the PAY CALC Order, who directly serves an executive, and regularly performs duties important to the decision-making process of that executive.
 The executive and employee must regularly exercise independent judgment and discretion in matters of significance, with a primary duty that is non-manual in nature and directly related to management policies or general business operations. - 2.2.2 Executives or supervisors.
-This exemption covers a salaried employee, paid at least the applicable salary in Rule 2.5, who supervises the work of at least two full-time employees and has the authority to hire and fire, or to effectively recommend such action.
+This exemption covers a salaried employee, paid at least the applicable salary in Rule 2.5 as specified for the applicable year in the PAY CALC Order, who supervises the work of at least two full-time employees and has the authority to hire and fire, or to effectively recommend such action.
 The employee must spend a minimum of 50% of the workweek in duties directly related to supervision.